-INVOKANA LAWSUIT LAWYER IN HOUSTON, TX
+INVOKANA INJURY LAWYER IN HOUSTON, TX

 The initial market reception for Invokana was overwhelmingly positive, as many people expected it to completely change the game for blood sugar management.
 However, this “miracle drug” caused numerous severe side effects, some of which weren’t on the label of the drug’s bottle.
 Unfortunately, many people suffered at the hands of this drug in the form of diabetic ketoacidosis, bone health problems, and even kidney failure.
 Beginning in 2018, the medical device company, Johnson & Johnson, settled Invokana lawsuit after lawsuit.
 This year, in 2021, they are expected to settle even more.
 Victims of this product need a qualified Invokana lawsuit attorney.